McDonald's AI Ad Fail

 Most people and companies have not realized it yet, but there is a reason why AI-generated ads are widely hated | Edition #257

-👉 A special thanks to VerifyWise, this edition’s sponsor:
+Before we start, a special thanks to VerifyWise, this edition’s sponsor:

 Most companies are not fully prepared for new AI rules.
 Missing records, unclear risks and outdated tracking tools slow everything down.
 VerifyWise shows all your systems, models, and vendors in one clear view so you stay ahead.
 Explore your AI governance insights for free.